 A parameter has a name and a value.
 In this example, we have a parameter named db_block_size.
 This parameter tells oracle how big each individual block in the database is.In this case, each block is 8192 bytes, or 8k, in size.

 The next parameter you see is the background_dump_dest parameter.

 This parameter defines the location of Oracle trace files (log files) that are created by the Oracle background processes (we talked about the Oracle processes earlier in this book) and the important alert log where database messages reside.
 In this case, all files written by Oracle background processes will be in the /u01/oracle/admin/mydb/bdump directory.

 Some parameters are dynamic and they can be changed while the database is running.

-in many cases while the database instance is running with the alter system command:
+For example, you can decrease the database buffer cache in many cases while the database instance is running with the alter system command:

 alter system set db_recovery_file_dest_size=10g;

+In this example, we dynamically changed the parameter db_recovery_file_dest to a value of 10 gigabytes (10g).
+The database will maintain this parameter until it is rebooted, unless a SPFILE is used.
 These parameters are stored in the init.ora file.
 You can modify this file directly, or you can use the Enterprise Manager's Instance Manager to modify the file.

 The next lesson shows you how to configure Net using the Net Assistant.